zzma/website/index.md

 {% include image.html url="images/photo.jpg" caption="" width="300px" align="right" %}

-I'm Zane, a 5th year PhD student in the Computer Science department at the University of Illinois, Urbana-Champaign.
+I'm Zane, a 6th year PhD student in the Computer Science department at the University of Illinois, Urbana-Champaign.

 I am advised by [Michael Bailey](http://mdbailey.ece.illinois.edu/){:target="_blank"}
 as a member of the
 [Network & Security Research Group](http://nsrg.ece.illinois.edu/){:target="_blank"}.

-My [research](/research/) focuses on 1) the security impact of IoT & ICS devices on the Internet and 2) the complex trust relationships between network entities.
-I am currently working on understanding and establishing **trust** as a first-class property in secure networked systems.
+My [research](/research/) focuses on 1) usable, secure identity on the web through the web PKI and 2) the security impact of IoT & ICS devices on the Internet.
+I believe in building transparent networked systems that are auditable, measureable, and adaptable.

 ## Contact